 3. Balance your content

-Your Instagram content should be balanced.
+When planning your 2020 strategy ensure your Instagram content is balanced.
 There is nothing more annoying than repeatedly seeing the same content on someone’s feed.
 It shows that you have a shortage of content or no clear vision/strategy for your marketing in place.

 Answering these questions should help you to find ideas for your content and then balance them accordingly: